Azure/iot-edge-opc-publisher-v1/CommandLineArguments.md

         Usage: opcpublisher.exe <applicationname> [<iothubconnectionstring>] [<options>]

-        OPC Edge Publisher to subscribe to configured OPC UA servers and send telemetry to Azure IoTHub.
-        To exit the application, just press CTRL-C while it is running.

         applicationname: the OPC UA application name to use, required The application name is also used to register the publisher under this name in the IoTHub device registry.